StackTips

 }

-//Singleton object = new Singleton();
+Singleton object = new Singleton();

 Singleton object = Singleton.getInstance();

-2. Singleton and Thread Safety
+Singleton and Thread Safety

-Thread-safe code is particularly important in Singleton.
-Two instances of Singleton class will be created if the getInstance() called simultaneously by two threads.
-To avoid such issues, we’ll make the getInstance() method synchronized.
-This way we force every thread to wait until its turn before it executes.
-I.e. no two threads can be entered into getInstance() method at the same time.
+This issue can be avoided by making the getInstance() method synchronized.
+This way we force every thread to wait for its turn before it executes. i.e. no two threads can be entered into the getInstance() method at the same time.

 public static synchronized Singleton getInstance() {